core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Management of Group Keying Material # {#sec-group-key-management}

 In order to establish a new Security Context for a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be generated.
+When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and SHOULD preserve the current value of the Sender ID of each group member.

+The Group Manager MUST NOT reassign a Gid value to the same group.
+That is, each group can have a given Gid at most once during its lifetime.
 An example of Gid format supporting this operation is provided in {{gid-ex}}.
-When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and SHOULD preserve the current value of the Sender ID of each group member.

 The Group Manager MUST NOT reassign a previously used Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
-Even if Gid and Master Secret are renewed as described in this section, the Group Manager SHOULD NOT reassign an endpoint's Sender ID ('kid') within a same group, especially in the short term.
+Even if Gid and Master Secret are renewed as described in this section, the Group Manager MUST NOT reassign an endpoint's Sender ID ('kid') within a same group (see {{new-sender-id}}).

 If required by the application (see {{ssec-sec-assumptions}}), it is RECOMMENDED to adopt a group key management scheme, and securely distribute a new value for the Gid and for the Master Secret parameter of the group's Security Context, before a new joining endpoint is added to the group or after a currently present endpoint leaves the group.
 This is necessary to preserve backward security and forward security in the group, if the application requires it.